10 Mortgage Terms You Should Know Before Applying for One

 Whether you are a first-time home buyer or not, applying for a mortgage can be difficult.
 There are papers to gather, calls to make, plus a lot of things to try to keep track of.
 However, understanding the process and mortgage terminology makes for a much smoother transaction.
 Keep this list of 10 common mortgage terms handy, so you know the lingo as you start to consider a new home.

-Amortization may be a big word, but the concept is simple.
-It means taking the loan and dividing it into payments.
+Amortization is an important mortgage loan term that means taking the loan and dividing it into payments.
 Next, those payments are spread out over time, usually in terms of months, to create a monthly payment.
 Included in the monthly payment are principal and interest (which we will talk about more later).

 After each payment is made, the new total reflects the remaining balance owed to the bank.
 At the beginning of the loan, most of your payment will go towards interest.
 But over the years, as you continue making payments, more will go towards the principal of your loan.